fintech-projects/ProjectGrandpaGrandmaETF/README.md

 ## Stage Two - ETF API Queries and Allocation,

-To provide an allocation, a large list of ETF's were Queried, cleansed and captured in two stages:
+To provide an allocation, a large list of ETF's were queried, cleansed and captured in two stages:

-1. API sourcing and data extraction
+1. API sourcing and data extraction:
-Several APIs were limited by the number of data pulls per day, others charged money .
+Several APIs were limited by the number of data pulls per day, others had subscription fees.
 In the end, FinQuant and [**EOD**](https://eodhistoricaldata.com/) were utilised to query the required data to build a portfolio of ETFs.
-Once tickers and intial data extracted, the team used called the Historical Prices and Fundamental Financial Data API, to extract further data for analysis.
+Once tickers and initial data extracted, the team used Historical Prices and Fundamental Financial Data API, to extract further data for analysis.

-2. API data cleansing and data frame merging: Grandma and Grandpa's ETF is designed to not only allocate risk and an appropriate ETF portfolio but show the user simple useable dashboard information to ensure their investment is meeting its objectives.
+2. API data cleansing and data frame merging:
+Grandma and Grandpa's ETF is designed to not only allocate risk and an appropriate ETF portfolio but show the user simple dashboard information to ensure their investment is meeting its objectives.
 Hence key outputs must include:

     A. Return - Annual returns by ETF for past 5 years (looking back 5 years)